Kosmosaik/ProgressCrawl/docs/Quality_System_Technical_Summary.md

 There is already some grade/quality generation used by the “Loot Button” flow:
 - `quality.js` (and possibly hooks in `game.js`) appears to generate quality/grade-like values.
 - Future work should:
-  1) Reuse/extend that logic for **source baseline grade generation**
+  1) Reuse/extend that logic for **source baseline Quality generation**
   2) Add a session-based **improvement loop**
-  3) Apply final grade to actual item instances (modifiers later)
+  3) Apply final Quality to actual item instances (modifiers later)

-**Important:** Avoid tying grade to loot table weighting.
-Grade affects the resulting item quality, not drop probabilities.
+**Important:** Avoid tying Quality to loot table weighting.
+Quality affects the resulting item quality, not drop probabilities.

 ---

 ## 9) Implementation Checklist (Future Work)

-1. **Define grade helpers**
+1. **Define Quality helpers**
-   - parse/format/increment/compare grade ladder
+   - parse/format/increment/compare Quality ladder
-2. **Add grade to spawned source instances**
+2. **Add Quality to spawned source instances**
    - entities/resource nodes/pois/locations (where appropriate)
 3. **Add a Loot/Harvest Session system**
    - start session, attempt improve, finalize
 4. **Add UI flow**
    - after “Kill/Harvest/Inspect”, open the session UI (later)
-5. **Apply grade to item instances**
+5. **Apply Quality to item instances**
-   - store grade metadata on item instances
+   - store Quality metadata on item instances
 6. **Persistence**
-   - ensure grade is included where needed in deltas/saves
+   - ensure Quality is included where needed in deltas/saves
 7. **Later: modifiers**
-   - connect grade to item stat modifiers (separate system)
+   - connect Quality to item stat modifiers (separate system)

 ---

 ## 10) Non-goals (for clarity)
-- Grade is **not** loot rarity.
+- Quality is **not** loot rarity.
-- Grade is **not** the same as zone difficulty.
+- Quality is **not** the same as zone difficulty.
-- Grade improvements are player-driven and must use skills/tools/knowledge, with fail limits.
+- Quality improvements are player-driven and must use skills/tools/knowledge, with fail limits.

 ---